Mylène Farmer 2019: Commercial and critical reception

 The residency was commercially successful.
 When tickets for the six original shows were put online, 120,000 tickets were sold on the first day, prompting the organisers to add three additional dates.
 Ultimately, it is estimated that between 235,000 and 240,000 tickets were sold over nine sold-out shows.
-Upon the completion of the concert series, Touring Data reported that Mylène Farmer 2019 was the ninth highest-grossing show of 2019 for a female vocalist, with a total revenue of $31,700,000.

 The concert series received critical acclaim.
 Léna Lutaud for Le Figaro complimented the modern arrangements of Farmer's older songs and the singer's stage presence.
 Sylvain Siclier for Le Monde described the show as successful and praised its pacing, highlighting that the spectacular sequences were balanced out by more sophisticated performances.
 Têtu described Farmer's voice as crystalline and complimented the show's modernity.
 Europe1.fr described the show as gigantic.
 Benjamin Locoge for Paris Match described the concert as breathtaking and praised the song selection.
 In a review for Le Parisien, Emmanuel Marolle praised the show as exceptional and identified the opening and finale as highlights.
 Despite the overall positive reaction, several journalists criticised Farmer's decision to use pre-recorded backing vocals instead of traditional in-person backing vocalists.